NavLive

 Seed Round in 2015

-Giroptic is a company that specializes in the development of innovative imaging technology, particularly through its patented real-time image fusion process.
-The firm gained significant attention with the launch of its first consumer product, the Giroptic 360cam, which was funded through a successful Kickstarter campaign in 2014, raising over $1.4 million and establishing itself as a major player in France’s crowdfunding landscape.
-The 360cam is a digital camera designed to capture immersive 360-degree panoramic images, allowing users to communicate and share their experiences in a more engaging manner.
-Giroptic aims to lead the evolution of immersive photography and videography for both consumers and professionals.
+Giroptic is a company that specializes in developing innovative imaging technology, specifically a patented real-time image fusion process that integrates multiple sensors.
+The firm gained recognition for its consumer product, the Giroptic 360cam, which was successfully funded through a Kickstarter campaign in 2014, raising over $1.4 million and becoming France’s largest crowdfunding initiative at that time.
+The Giroptic 360cam is a digital panoramic camera designed to capture high-quality, immersive 360-degree images and videos, allowing users to communicate and share their experiences in a more engaging manner.
+By providing a new way to capture visual content, Giroptic aims to enhance both personal and professional storytelling through immersive photography and videography.

 Looking Glass